 One way is to live in your house for at least two years before selling it.
 This will ensure that you can qualify for the $250,000 exclusion or $500,000 for a married couple.
 If the profit you make from selling your house is less than this amount, you won’t have to pay any capital gains taxes.
 If you earn more than your exclusion, having lived in the house for those two years will ensure that the capital gains taxes you do have to pay are assessed at the less expensive long-term rate.

 Another way to reduce your capital gains tax burden is by keeping track of certain fees that you paid throughout the home buying process.
 The IRS allows you to deduct this amount of money from your capital gain taxes.

 Some of the fees you should keep track of are:

 - Any commission you paid to your real estate agent

 - Other closing costs

-A large amount of your capital gains taxes can be reduced if you have made significant renovations to your house.
+A large number of your capital gains taxes can be reduced if you have made significant renovations to your house.
 Here are a few examples of home improvements that can reduce your capital gains tax burden:

 - Remodels and expansions